 When we weren’t going out and about further afield, we spent time on the beach, walked up the esplanade to the heritage quay at the harbour (although N refused to go on the historic boat that you could go and look round).
 Then we spent a lot of time in the amusement arcade in the evening.

-We also found the circus in town when we arrived, so I managed to book online for our first full day in Lowestoft.
+We also found Circus Cortex in town when we arrived, so I managed to book online for our first full day in Lowestoft.

 South Beach Lowestoft